chendaniely/2015-11-23-harvard-git/README.md

 Link to the etherpad: http://pad.software-carpentry.org/2015-11-23-harvard I will save this after the workshop into the course website so it's backed up in multiple places.

+We will learn not to do this anymore: https://xkcd.com/1597/